zimle/notes/mark.md

 # Mark

-[Mark](https://github.com/kovetskiy/mark) is a cli tool to create hmtl out of markdown files and publish them to Confluence.
+[Mark](https://github.com/kovetskiy/mark) is a cli tool to create html out of markdown files and publish them to Confluence.
 Mark supports certain "html tags" for meta data like

 ```html
 <!-- Space: <space key> -->